 In 2007 Softtek outlined its vision of the evolution of the Near Shore® model into a truly global delivery model, with the release of the whitepaper called Nearshore 2.0: Nearshore Goes Global, in which we stated: “(Nearshore companies will) open global locations outside the “Nearshore comfort zone”.
 This means expanding not only into their primary markets, but opening up delivery centers in parts of the world that offer them access to more skill sets and scale.”
 In August of that year, Softtek acquired I.T.
 UNITED a leading China-based provider of software development and outsourcing services, with operations in Beijing, Shanghai, Xiamen and Xi'an.
 This step enabled Softtek to expand its global services footprint, and complement its European and Americas coverage with the Asian component.
 A revised version of Nearshore Goes Global was published in April 2011.

-As of February 2013 Softtek has 10 Global Delivery Centers in Mexico (4), Brazil, Argentina, Spain, China, India and the U.S. These enable the company to provide Global Nearshore™ solutions as well as complete “follow-the-sun” solutions for application-related services, IT infrastructure and BPO services.
+As of October 2014 Softtek has 11 Global Delivery Centers in Mexico (4), Brazil (2), Argentina, Spain, China, India and the U.S. These enable the company to provide Global Nearshore™ solutions as well as complete “follow-the-sun” solutions for application-related services, IT infrastructure and BPO services.

 In more than a decade of nearshore history, we have evolved our value proposition from being strongly supported in delivering services from a nearby location, to one that helps our clients to globalize their IT operations, reduce the complexity of service management, optimize cost and support the evolution of the business.

 Softtek has more than 30 offices around the world – 10 of which qualify as Global Delivery Centers, as they comply with the following: